DragonTechRoyale/CTF-Solutions/pwnable.kr/Toddlers Bottle/flag/flag_writeup.md

 Ive gdb'd the program and si'd and ni'd some instructions, observing what's going on.
 I've looked that after the strcpy (that was in assembly) there's a bunch of text in memory, so ive x'd the registers and on one of them ive found a message about upx and a link to here: https://upx.github.io/.
 I try unpacking the binary with upx and it works. after that i gdb it again now unpacked and breakpoint to 0x401344 which is just right before exit (and after the strcpy).
-I run and viola, the flag is in rdi.
+I run and viola, the flag is pointed to by rdi.
 ```sh
 Starting program: /root/flag.2
 I will malloc() and strcpy the flag there. take it.